BECOME A VOLUNTEER

 We have a number of events throughout the year, when we need to call on the special skills of our helpers.
 Not least our cooks and bakers.
 Our churches are well known for feeding people, from apple pie and custard at Harvest, to hotpots and hotdogs at our Patronal Festivals.

-So, if you would like to get involved, take on a role or task and make the most of your gifts, please speak to Jacquie or Fiona the Churchwardens, Revd Angela or Elizabeth in the Parish Office and you will be welcomed with open arms!
+So, if you would like to get involved, take on a role or task and make the most of your gifts, please speak to Jacquie or Fiona the Churchwardens, Revd Angela or Catriona in the Parish Office and you will be welcomed with open arms!